vetsoftware/loopback-next/docs/site/Decorators.md

   }
   ```

-  When the decorated argument is a custom type or a model, we recommend you define
+  If the decorated argument is a custom type or a model, we recommend you define
   a model class with `@model` and `@property`:

   ```ts